What You Need To Know About Depression And Sleep

 Depression and sleep are often linked.
 Nearly 75% of people with depression experience insomnia symptoms, including difficulty falling asleep or staying asleep.

-Research shows that a significant number of individuals with depression, particularly young adults with depression, experience hypersomnia or excessive sleepiness.
-While it’s clear that depression and low-quality sleep are connected, the cause may be multifactorial.
+Research shows that a significant number of individuals with depression, particularly young adults with depression, experience hypersomnia or excessive daytime sleepiness.
+While it’s clear that depression and low sleep quality are connected, the cause may be multifactorial.

-Some people may feel overwhelmed by their depression, which can cause their sleeping habits to become irregular.
-Feelings of sadness or stress may cause individuals with depression to lie awake at night or sleep excessively during the day, making it harder to fall asleep at night.
+Some people may feel overwhelmed by their depression, which can cause their sleeping patterns to become irregular.
+Feelings of sadness or stress may cause individuals with depression to lie awake at night or sleep excessively during the day, which can make it harder to sleep at night.
 For some people with depression, depression naps may be the only sleep they can get daily.

 Others with depression may experience a lack of motivation to tackle life’s challenges or fix their sleep habits.
 They may use daytime sleep to avoid navigating difficulties, or they may be so exhausted by their condition that they feel unable to proceed throughout the day without a nap.